-Figure 7 demonstrates the significant population growth since 1990 in states at a high risk for hurricanes and wildfires.
+Figure 7 demonstrates the significant population growth since 1990 in states at a high risk for hurricanes, wildfires and tornado/hail.
 Some of these high-risk states are experiencing population growth well above the regional average.
 These demographic changes have resulted, for example, in larger populations located in coastal areas that historically have been subject to severe storms and related storm surge, thus expanding our potential for losses from hurricanes.
+Included this year is a refinement to our quantification of wildfire risk zones.
+Over time, our view of wildfire risk has expanded.
+In addition, we have developed the quantification in line with our underwriting zones.